Dartpixel/URL-Shortener/README.md

 ## Long URL will be inserted here
 ![url2](https://github.com/Dartpixel/URL-Shortener/assets/89685890/25f8f6e8-c572-49df-9a79-85f03870c6ce)

-## Short URL will be given as oputput here
+## Short URL will be given as output here
 ![url3](https://github.com/Dartpixel/URL-Shortener/assets/89685890/dba68413-58fb-4231-a5e2-e2f8f39a0673)

 Hope you like it ;)